niklas-heer/dotfiles/notes/Tools/README.md

 - An easy and awesome HTTP/2 [web server](https://caddyserver.com/) with automatic HTTPS
 - A really flexible and modern [Editor](https://code.visualstudio.com/), from Microsoft :scream:
 - A complete [list](https://gist.github.com/rxaviers/7360908) of all emojis available on Github
+- The fastest editor ever.
+If you don't know it, try it.
+[Sublime Text 3](https://www.sublimetext.com/).